themattman/wordle-solver/README.md

 The movement/ownership of WordleTrie within the TrieBasedWordleSolver is messing up Quordle.
 Need to think through it more now. unique_ptr to hold the Trie, deleting ctors to see if that breaks compilation (doesn't)

+- [ ] processResult should return bool = true when complete to signal that the game was won, take this into account and mark each game as true and no longer consider their results